rpldy/react-uploady-docs/docs/guides/DifferentConfiguration.md

+---
+id: "DifferentConfiguration"
+description: "how to apply different options with the same Uploady instance"
+---

 # Different Configurations

-The [Uploady](../api) component accepts all upload options which are either used to initialize the file input or to initialize the [Uploader](../api/uploader) instance.
+The [Uploady](../../api) component accepts all upload options which are either used to initialize the file input or to initialize the [Uploader](../../api/uploader) instance.

 To be able to use UI components from this library or any of the hooks it provides, you need to surround the relevant components with an &lt;Uploady&gt; component.